Paint Finishes: How and When to Use Them

 Since it has only a touch of sheen, it can also be carried onto ceilings when needed.
 This makes it a convenient choice, especially in spaces where you’ll be using the same color on the walls and ceiling – the monochromatic look that is SO popular right now – no cutting in required!

 One thing to watch out for with satin sheens, however, is that they can start to show brush and roller marks if you’re not careful during painting.

 Why & When Should You Use Semi or High Gloss Paint?

 High Gloss Finish

-A high gloss finish provides a more durable finish that is perfect for higher traffic areas such as kitchen cabinets, front doors, trim and molding.
+A high gloss finish provides the most durable finish that is perfect for higher traffic areas such as kitchen cabinets, front doors, trim, and molding.
 It also works both on the interior and exterior of your home and is easily cleaned.
-One important thing to consider is that the higher the gloss the more imperfections will be visible.
+One important thing to consider, however, is that the higher the gloss the more imperfections will be visible.
 Because the light reflects more off of it, every ridge or edge is more visible with high gloss paint.

 Semi-gloss (or Semi Gloss or Semigloss) Finish

 A semi gloss finish is a step down in shine but is incredibly useful in a different variety of spaces.
 Semi gloss finishes are perfect for spaces that take a lot of abuse, encounter moisture, or high traffic spaces.
 Semi-gloss paint is most typically used for trim, doors, and cabinets.
 I have also recommended using a semi gloss finish in some bathrooms, kitchens, garage doors, and metal gutters, depending on the texture of the surfaces and how much the room is used.
 Similar to a high gloss finish, you will find that semi gloss paint is easy to clean but will show more imperfections in the paint and wall than lower luster finishes.